 My mother, Linda Kaye Hill, was a fashionista and my father, Richard J. Ridley, Jr., was a fireman who integrated the Fort Wayne (Indiana) Fire Department in the 60’s.
 He owned a small flooring business on the side and I found myself carted off on jobs at age 12 (and beyond).
 As my father worked, I’d sneak off to write a poem or draw or read and would be so engrossed that I’d find him staring at me with a smile.
 Funny thing is that the flooring trade saved my rear as I became an adult and was pursuing my art career and taught my measurement, spacing, and aesthetics that I use to this day.
 I mean, a canvas is a vertical floor!
 In short, he always supported me.
 Note: The State of Indiana honored him with the first Pioneer Award in 2016 – I love you, dad.
 You are a trailblazer.

-My mother was a southern woman with an eye for fashion, interior design, and beauty.
-She was gorgeous, with a piercing intelligence and wit that instilled the values of honesty, love, art and family in us all.
+My mother was a southern woman with an eye for fashion, design, and art.
+She was gorgeous, with a piercing intelligence and wit that instilled the values of honesty, love, art and family.
 She would give the shirt off her back and she was always finding a way to help someone in need.
-Her spirit is in all my work.
+Her spirit is in all I do.
 Her love is my muse and I miss her dearly (rest in Peace, my dear).
 She also was honored in her passing.
 I love you, Mom.
 You are an angel.

 I have been practicing art for 20 years.
 Poetry, theater, spoken-word, and even had music placed in a feature film.
 But nothing compares to the feeling and love I have for fine art.
 There is something so primally beautiful about it – so tactile and real.
 It is also so profoundly personal, yet relational, and allows the viewer(s) to experience it as they see fit.
 It offers choice.
 Reflection.
 Catharsis.